sujith-eag/Learning_Journey/MCA/Data Structures in C/QP_Analysis/Unit_1_Answered.md

 _____

+##### Write a C program to Reverse a String using STACK data structure.

 * Justify the usage of stacks for reversal of strings while explaining the various operations related to stack data structure.

-* Write a C program to Reverse a String using STACK data structure.

 **Answer :**